Equitable Tuition Model

 Our ultimate vision is to support our programs, teachers, and staff through a gift economy, where payments and offerings are not seen as transactional or commodified, but rather money and resources flow from where they exist to where they are needed in a cycle of generosity.

 We have determined our current tuition structure to be as progressive and equitable as possible, while being as grounded in our current economic framework as necessary for financial sustainability.
-The policy and payment structure is set at a contribution of 1% of family income per teen per retreat, up to the full $2,500 cost of the retreat.
+The policy and payment structure is set at a % contribution of household income per teen per retreat, up to the full $2,500 cost of the retreat.
 We acknowledge that our policy is still regressive in that it uses a fixed percentage to calculate tuition.
 This structure disadvantages lower income earners whose basic expenses are a much higher proportion of their overall income than what is needed for basic expenses for high income earners.
 Our structure also favors very high-income earners, as we cap our tuition at $2,500, essentially treating someone who makes $250,000 the same as someone who makes $750,000 a year.

 Accomplishing this vision would represent a significant shift in our cultural collective consciousness.
 In dominant American culture, we do not orient towards other peoples’ needs but instead orient towards concepts of “deserve” and “fairness” or “equality” within the context of vastly inequitable economic systems.
 We also orient towards notions of value (price) being measured by the market rather than by sustainability needs.